OICR/mp-biopath/README.md

-# MP program for performing inference on Reactome Pathways
+# MP-BioPath program for performing inference on Reactome Pathways

 #Installation